 Intermittent fasting - upgrade your performance on nothing

-Intermittent fasting is the simple process of not eating nothing for anywhere from 24 hours to seven days, before returning to eating normally, and it can deliver huge performance and health benefits
+Intermittent fasting is the simple process of not eating nothing for anywhere from 24 hours to seven days before returning to eating normally - it can seriously upgrade your performance and health

 Add intermittent fasting to your training life and scale mountains with ease

 Why should you bother with intermittent fasting?

 In short, because it is one of the quickest health and performance enhancers out there.
 Here's a quick snapshot of the benefits:

 With no calories coming in, your body will naturally turn to stored fat for its fuel.
 The more the body learns to do this, the more it will be likely to see fat as its go-to fuel source during exercise.
 Building an efficient fat-burning base is at the heart of all serious success in aerobic and distance sport.

 A powerful fat-burning base underpins all serious aerobic performance - help build yours with fasting

 2 Remember what hungry feels like

 We often say we're hungry, but in the fortunate reality we live in where we're surrounded by an abundance of food 24/7, the reality is hunger isn't something we're experiencing often, if ever.